 “So the Jews said to him, “What sign do you show us for doing these things?”
 Jesus answered them, “Destroy this temple, and in three days I will raise it up”.”
 (John 2:18-19 ESV)

-So, according to those passages above, God the Father was the one who raised up Jesus.
+So, we can see that it was God the Father who raised up Jesus.
 And let’s remember that Jesus himself was a prophet and spoke the words of God.
 For Moses himself declared this when he said: “The LORD thy God will raise up unto thee a Prophet from the midst of thee, of thy brethren, like unto me; unto him ye shall hearken.”
-(Deuteronomy 18:15 KJV) So, when Jesus said: “I will raise it up,” wouldn’t he be simply prophesying what God the Father was going to do?
+(Deuteronomy 18:15 KJV) Therefore, when Jesus said in John 2:19, “Destroy this temple, and in three days I will raise it up,” wouldn’t he be simply prophesying what God the Father was going to do?
 And wouldn’t that be the fact that God the Father would raise him up from the dead?
 For we also read: “When therefore he was risen from the dead, his disciples remembered that he had said this unto them; and they believed the scripture, and the word which Jesus had said.”
-(John 2:22 KJV) Yes, it says that they believed the scriptures which we know would be the Old Testament.
-I say this because there was no new testament compiled at this time.
+(John 2:22 KJV)

 Below are some scriptures showing that Jesus was a prophet as Moses foretold: